Internal Revenue Service, Treasury.

 As required by Executive Order 12866, it has been determined that this proposed rule is not a significant regulatory action, and therefore, does not require a regulatory impact analysis.

-The regulation will not have a substantial direct effect on the States, on the relationship between the Federal Government and the States, or on the distribution of power and responsibilities among the various Start Printed Page 65764levels of government.
+The regulation will not have a substantial direct effect on the States, on the relationship between the Federal Government and the States, or on the distribution of power and responsibilities among the various levels of government.
 Therefore, it is determined that this proposed rule does not have federalism implications under Executive Order 13132.

 Pursuant to the requirements of the Regulatory Flexibility Act, 5 U.S.C.
 601-612, it is hereby certified that these regulations will not significantly affect a substantial number of small entities.
 The proposed rule imposes no duties or obligations on small entities.